 Traditional corzetti or croxetti recipes.

 Another typical and traditional Ligurian recipe for corzetti or croxetti is with pesto genovese, potatoes, and green beans.
-In Liguria, you can also find this pasta eaten with a walnut or pine nut sauce, a mushroom sauce called tocco dei funzi, or a light cream sauce.
-Corzetti are also often served very simply with olive oil, pine nuts, and fresh marjoram.
+In Liguria, they also eat this pasta with a walnut or pine nut sauce, a mushroom sauce called tocco dei funzi, or a light cream sauce.
+In addition, corzetti are also often served very simply with olive oil, pine nuts, and fresh marjoram.
 I am planning to order some more corzetti stamps because I am dying to make this pasta myself.

 If you’d like to watch corzetti being made, check out the video below from Pasta Grannies.
 Also, both corzetti or croxetti pasta and the wooden pasta stamps are for sale online, even outside of Italy.
 I am planning to buy mine from a family run company of woodcarvers in Tuscany called Florentine touch.
 They make beautiful corzetti stamps and ship overseas too!
 In fact, I’m even thinking of ordering a stamp with The Pasta Project engraved in it!